Center-for-Health-Data-Science/Center-for-Health-Data-Science.github.io/develop/index.md

 ### Acknowledgements

-Funding and other acknowledgements
+Funding and other acknowledgements.

 ### Collaborators

-- [Tugce Karaderi](https://github.com/tooche): Assistant Professor, Group Leader of the Karaderi Group at HeaDS
+- [Tugce Karaderi](https://github.com/tooche): Assistant Professor, Group Leader of the Karaderi Group at HeaDS.
 - [Jonas Andreas Sibbesen](https://github.com/jonassibbesen): Former Assistant Professor and Group Leader of the Sibbesen Group at HeaDS.
 - [Danish National Sandbox for Health Data Science](https://hds-sandbox.github.io/): a collaborative project with team members spanning five Danish universities, providing support and advance health data science training and research in Denmark (and beyond).